City Watchdog investigating hedge fund amid claims against founder Crispin Odey

 The incidents happened between 1998 and 2021, the FT reported after interviewing 40 former employees at Odey Asset Management.

-The PA Nnws agency had attempted to contact Mr Odey.
+The PA news agency had attempted to contact Mr Odey.
 Reached by the FT, he said that the allegations were “rubbish”.

 Contacted by Reuters after reports that Morgan Stanley was to cut back its prime broking relationship with Odey AM, Mr Odey said: “That is a massively quick reaction to an allegation by the FT.”